rustykatz/ArcadeSpaceShooter/README.md

 # Arcade Space Shooter

 Hey there!
-This project is based on classic space shooter games that inspired me, like Galaga.

-A playable build wil be completed as soon as possible.
-It will be updated in the future when I have more time.
+This project is an iOS game inspired by Galaga.
+A playable build will be completed as soon as possible.
+The project will be updated in the future if time permits.

-Planned features include fluid movement, clean and appealing UI, and progressive difficulty.

-The game is built as an iOS app, and a web port via WebGL will be attempted.

 If you have any suggestions on things to add to this game, let me know!